rlucas11/panelCodeR/README.md

 The other options are described below (and in the R help functions).

 - `crossLag` specifies whether the reciprocal lagged associations between the two variables in a bivariate model are included.
+- `ma` specifies whether to include moving averages (described in the context of the GCLM).
+- `clma` specifies whether to include cross-lagged moving averages (again described in the context of the GCLM).
 - `traitCors` specifies whether to include the correlation between the stable trait components.
 - `arCors` specifies whether to include correlations between AR components in the same wave (in bivariate models).
 - `stateCors` specifies whether to include correlations between state components in the same wave (in bivariate models).